First 3D movie

 W.E.L.
-Day's account, in the (old) Dictionary of National Biography reports that public exhibition was made at Chester Town Hall in July 1890, and that a portion of this film was (1927) in the Science Museum in London; however this account doesn't describe the film as stereoscopic.
+Day's account, in the (old) Dictionary of National Biography reports that public exhibition was made at Chester Town Hall in July 1890, and that a portion of this film was (1927) in the Science Museum in London; however this account does not describe the film as stereoscopic.

 Laurent Mannoni, in his 'The "feeling of life": the birth of stereoscopic film', in Reynaud, Tambrun, & Timby, eds, p140, reports that:

 Will Day is the W.E.L.
 Day of the DNB article.
-His collection at the Cinémathèque Française was purchased from the Science Museum, so it seems reasonable to surmise that both accounts refer to the same film.
-[Silent Era website, Who's Who of Victorian Cinema]
+His collection at the Cinémathèque Française was purchased from the Science Museum, so it's clear that both accounts refer to the same film.
+[Silent Era website, Who's Who of Victorian Cinema].

 Three successive images from stereoscopic film shot by Friese-Greene in Varley's 1890 camera are reproduced at p46 of Coe.
 Coe notes that in this example the camera was operating at less than one frame per second.
-So it was not really a movie at all, by the standard adopted here.
+This is confirmed by the rough animation of three stereo pairs made by Peter Domankiewicz and shown as part of his presentation on the occasion of the centenary of Friese-Greene's death.
+So Friese-Greene's experimentation didn't really achieve a movie at all, by the standard adopted here.